jmduke/jmduke-jekyll/_posts/2017-09-30-a-month-with-the-airpods.md

 ---
-Title: "A month with the AirPods"
+title: "A month with the AirPods"
 Date: 2017-09-30 00:00:00
 Tags: ["technology"]
 layout: post